Telling DVLA about a medical condition or disability

 - a condition or disability has got worse since you got your licence

-Notifiable conditions include epilepsy, strokes, other neurological and mental health conditions, or physical disabilities and visual impairments that could affect your ability to drive safely.
+Notifiable conditions are anything that could affect your ability to drive safely.
+They can include:

 Contact DVLA if you’re not sure what to do.

-You could be fined up to £1,000 if you don’t tell DVLA about a condition that might affect your ability to drive safely.
+You could be fined up to £1,000 if you do not tell DVLA about a condition that might affect your ability to drive safely.
 You could also be prosecuted if you have an accident.

 You must also tell DVLA about notifiable conditions if you:

-You’ll be asked for this information in your application form - you don’t need to contact DVLA separately.
+You’ll be asked for this information in your application form.
+You do not need to contact DVLA separately.